Sarah Ashton-Cirillo: Nevada Republican Party and Proud Boys (2020–2021)

-2021: Blundo defense and Las Vegas City Council run
+Blundo defense and Las Vegas City Council run (2021)

 In early 2021, Ashton-Cirillo worked to coordinate the defense of Leo Blundo, a Republican Nye County official accused of unlawfully voting to give his own business CARES Act funds.
 Blundo denounced the accusations as "deep state, swamp behavior" and Ashton-Cirillo hailed him at a press conference as "an innocent man", to applause from the crowd.
 The Nevada attorney general's office declined to bring charges against Blundo.

-By the spring of 2021, Ashton-Cirillo decided to run for Las Vegas City Council as a Democrat under the name Sarah Ashton (having changed her name Sarah Ashton-Cirillo that March).
-She initially planned on running in the second ward against the Republican incumbent, Victoria Seaman.
+By the spring of 2021, Ashton-Cirillo decided to run for Las Vegas City Council as a Democrat under the name Sarah Ashton (having changed her name to Sarah Ashton-Cirillo that March).
+She initially intended to run in the second ward against the Republican incumbent, Victoria Seaman.
 In June, she switched her candidacy to the sixth ward, challenging Michele Fiore, also a Republican.
 Ashton-Cirillo told the Current that she had provided the Federal Bureau of Investigation (FBI) with "copious amounts" of correspondence between her and Fiore, as part of an ongoing FBI probe into Fiore's campaign finance spending.

 Ashton-Cirillo withdrew from the race in October, saying she wished to focus on a political news portal she had created, Political.tips.

-2022: Political.tips and Chattah texts controversy
+Political.tips and Chattah texts controversy (2022)

 Through Political.tips, Ashton-Cirillo reported on Nevada-related aspects of BlueLeaks, a set of law enforcement data released by Distributed Denial of Secrets in June 2020.
 In an article related to BlueLeaks, Ashton-Cirillo leaked texts with her former friend, Sigal Chattah, then a Republican candidate for Nevada Attorney General.
 In the leaked exchange, Chattah compared incumbent Aaron D. Ford to the leader of Hamas and said he "should be hanging from a fucking crane".
 Ford is Black, and some saw the remark as racist; Ford refused to debate Chattah, saying "she doesn't respect my dignity as a human".
 Ashton-Cirillo said that she does not think Chattah is racist nor intended to allude to Ford's race, and that her goal in releasing the texts had been to criticize Chattah's temperament.
 Ford ultimately won re-election; HuffPost highlighted the leaked texts as a major controversy in the race.

-2022–2023: Invasion of Ukraine
+Invasion of Ukraine

-Ashton-Cirillo has said that she began to "hate Russia" after visiting museums in the Baltic states while she was writing a novel, Fair.
+Ashton-Cirillo said that she began to "hate Russia" after visiting museums in the Baltic States while she was writing a novel, Fair.
 Right.
 Just., which she self-published in 2017.
-When Russia invaded Ukraine in full in February 2022, she traveled to Ukraine with plans to write a book on both the resulting refugee crisis and her past experience with the Syrian refugee crisis.
+When Russia invaded Ukraine in full in February 2022, she traveled to Ukraine with plans to write a book on both the resulting refugee crisis and her previous experience with the Syrian refugee crisis.